Arteriovenous malformation: Diagnosis

-AVMs may occur in isolation or as a part of another disease (for example, Von Hippel–Lindau disease or hereditary hemorrhagic telangiectasia).
+AVMs may occur in isolation or as a part of another disease (for example, Sturge-Weber syndrome or hereditary hemorrhagic telangiectasia).

 AVMs have been shown to be associated with aortic stenosis.

 Bleeding from an AVM can be relatively mild or devastating.
 It can cause severe and less often fatal strokes.

 Treatment

 Treatment for AVMs in the brain can be symptomatic, and patients should be followed by a neurologist for any seizures, headaches, or focal neurologic deficits.
 AVM-specific treatment may also involve endovascular embolization, neurosurgery or radiosurgery.

 Embolization, that is, cutting off the blood supply to the AVM with coils, particles, acrylates, or polymers introduced by a radiographically guided catheter, may be used in addition to neurosurgery or radiosurgery, but is rarely successful in isolation except in smaller AVMs.
 A gamma knife may also be used.

 If a cerebral AVM is detected before a stroke occurs, usually the arteries feeding blood into the nidus can be closed off to avert the danger.
 Interventional therapy may be relatively risky in the short term.

 Treatment of lung AVMs is typically performed with endovascular embolization alone, which is considered the standard of care.